-From the discussion we have had, hope you haven't concluded that something living can directly be formed from non-living substance.
+From the discussion we have had, hope you haven't concluded that something living can directly be formed from non-living substances.
 In ancient times people used to believe that scorpions are born on their own from dung, bed bugs are formed on their own in old clothes, or that maggots develop on their own in a rotting animal's body.
-However, in the seventeenth century, Francesco Ready, and Italian scientist after some very carefully conducted experiments proved that maggots could develop in a carcass only if a fly lays eggs in it.
+However, in the seventeenth century, an Italian scientist named Francesco Redi proved after some very carefully conducted experiments that maggots could develop in a carcass only if a fly lays eggs in it.
 These experiments were similar to the kind you did to study the life cycle of a fly.
-Then, in 1862, with a simple experiment, a French scientist, Luis Pasture showed that unless another living thing is already present a new living thing couldn't be formed on its own.
-Pasture took two glass jars and in which he placed a nutrient substance in which microorganisms could grow and develop well (picture 2).
-He let the tube of one jar remain straight and turned that of the other as shown in the picture.
-He then heated the nutrient substance in both the jars to such a high temperature that all existing organisms died.
-Then he let both the jars stand like that.
-Later when he tested the nutrient substance of both the jars he found that millions of organisms had entered the jar with the straight pipe but there were none at all in the jar with the bent pipe.
+Then with a simple experiment in 1862, a French scientist named Louis Pasteur showed that unless another living thing is already present a new living thing can't be formed on its own.
+Pasteur took two glass jars in which he placed a nutrient substance in which microorganisms could grow and develop well (Figure 2).
+He let the tube at the mouth of one jar remain straight and bent that of the other as shown in the picture.
+He then heated the nutrient substance in both the jars to such a Figure 2: Experiment of Pasteur high temperature that all existing organisms died.
+Then he let both the jars stand like that for a couple of days.
+Later when he tested the nutrient substance of both the jars he found that millions of organisms had developed in the jar with the straight pipe but there were none at all in the jar with the bent pipe.
 If it were possible for organisms to develop on their own in a nutrient substance they would have been present in both jars.
 But this did not happen.
-Organisms in the air could easily get into the jar with the straight pipe but in the other jar they got held in the moisture that collected in the twisted pipe and could not get to the nutrient substance.
-If living things do not develop from non-living things on their own then what is the relationship between living and non-living?
+Organisms in the air could easily get into the jar with the straight pipe, but in the other jar they got held in the moisture that had collected in the twisted section of the pipe and could not get to the nutrient substance.
+If living things do not develop from non-living things on their own, then what is the relationship between living and non-living?
 Come, let us try and understand this.
 Read the sentences given below carefully: